 This season we attended 3 bores that had been affected like this from Ocean Reef alone.
 All after a power fail.
 These bores, incidentally should have had the unused stations ‘looped out’ to safeguard against this.
 Remember it is wise to change your disposable 9 volt battery at least once a year.
 Some newer model controllers have rechargeable batteries.
 You can test both types by simply turning mains power off and checking whether the display to the retic controller is still working and whether customer program’s have been retained when mains power is turned back on.

-Please call us for any advise at all on 9246 0111 or go to our website.
+Please call us for any help on 9246 0111 or go to our website.

 We attended a service call to a new home in Piara Waters (a southern suburb of Perth in between Forrestfield, Harrisdale and Banjup near Jandakot Airport) to fix a reticulation problem.
 They called 9246 0111